ethereum/consensus-specs/sync/optimistic.md

 honest chain which will un-poison all other nodes.

 Notably, this attack only exists for optimistic nodes.
 Nodes which fully verify the transition block will reject a block with a junk parent hash.
+Therefore, liveness is unaffected if a vast majority of nodes have fully synced execution and consensus clients before and during the transition.

 Given all of this, we can say two things: